r-huijts/rijksmuseum-mcp/README.md

 - **User Collections**: Explore collections created by users in Rijksstudio
 - **User Collection Details**: Get detailed information about a specific user collection
 - **Open Images in Browser**: Directly open artwork images in your system's default web browser
+- **Artist Timelines**: Create chronological timelines of an artist's works

 ## Prerequisites